mwiens91/sm64-route-optimizer/README.md

 The real challenge is designing the configuration file in an elegant way that avoids excessive complexity and redundancy.
-For example, one approach involves listing prerequisites for each 100 coin combined star separately from the star it is combined with.
+For example, one approach involves listing prerequisites for 100 coin combined stars separately from the stars they are combined with.
 In the worst case, this adds 15 lines to the configuration file that are nearly identical to 15 other lines.
-And those lines will need to stay nearly identical—so when you change one of the lines, you might need to make the same changes to the other line.
+And those lines will need to stay nearly identical—so when you change one of the lines, you also might need to change the other line.
 It's pretty gross, and I haven't come up with ways of circumventing this limitation that don't involve at least *something* gross.